A guide for converting a handheld microphone (with PTT) into a USB microphone for use on VATSIM.

 Constructive feedback and tips for improving this guide are welcome and can be commented below.

-The Holmco MH-50 or the Peiker TM110 are relatively easy to find.
-Both are similar to the microphones used by air traffic controllers (at least in Norway).
-Since Peiker and Holmco are German brands, a good place to look is ebay.de.
-Search terms like "Peiker," "Stabmikrofon," or "Holmco" often yield relevant results.
-Although listings may specify shipping to Germany, many sellers are willing to ship internationally.
+Holmco and Peiker are two common brands used by Norwegian air traffic control towers and centers.
+They also seem to be quite common among home amateur radio enthusiasts making them relatively easy to get hand of on the second hand market.
+Two popular models are Holmco MH-50 and the Peiker TM110.
+Since both Peiker and Holmco are German brands, a good place to look is ebay.de.
+Search terms such as "Peiker," "Stabmikrofon," or "Holmco" often yield relevant results.
+Although listings may specify shipping to Germany only, many sellers are willing to ship internationally.
 If you are lucky you might get one in very good condition for 50 EUR or less.

 Holmco MH-50 | Peiker TM110 |